mr-grj/eq_notifier/README.md

 > touch credentials.json  # in this file you'll put the details you need (see `get_secrets()` method for an example)
 > python eq_notifier.py
 ```

+There's also the possibility of using CLI arguments:

+- `twilio` (path to the credentials file)
+- `delay` (delay in seconds between two calls to the earthquake API)